avi-dak-hyd/dbms_project-EMS/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 This project assumes you have virtualenv installed.
-In case not installed install python virtual env to manage dependecies
+In case not installed install python virtual env to manage dependencies* virtualenv
-* virtualenv
   ```sh
   pip install virtualenv
   ```